gaultier/blog/tip_of_the_day_2.md

 *Astute readers have also mentioned: using canaries in the available space in the arena to detect illegal accesses, putting the real data at the start or end of the page to catch out-of-bounds accesses respectively before and after the allocation, periodic checks for long-running applications, randomizing where the guard pages are placed relative to the allocation, running the tests a number of times to catch inconsistent behavior, and finally, teaching Address Sanitizer to be aware of our custom arena allocator so that it does these checks for us.
 That's super cool!
 See the linked discussions at the start.*

-I wrote in the past about adding memory profiling an arena allocator: [Roll your own memory profiling: it's actually not hard](/blog/roll_your_own_memory_profiling.html).
+I wrote in the past about adding memory profiling to an arena allocator: [Roll your own memory profiling: it's actually not hard](/blog/roll_your_own_memory_profiling.html).